tonytandata/practice-playwright/README.md

 # practice-playwright
 Practicing against: https://the-internet.herokuapp.com/

-# Playwright vs Selenium

-# Playwright TestNG Project
+# Playwright, TestNG, Allure Reports Project

 This project is generated from an archetype.
 It exists out of TestNG, Playwright, Allure and OWNER as the main dependencies.